polkadot-developers/polkadot-docs/tutorials/onchain-governance/fast-track-gov-proposal.md

 ```

 !!!note
-    The `setCodeWithoutChecks` extrinsic used in this example is for demonstration purposes only.
+    The [`setCodeWithoutChecks`](https://paritytech.github.io/polkadot-sdk/master/frame_system/pallet/struct.Pallet.html#method.set_code_without_checks){target=\_blank} extrinsic used in this example is for demonstration purposes only.
 Replace it with the specific extrinsic that matches your governance proposal's intended functionality.
 Ensure the call matches the runtime requirements and governance process of your target Polkadot SDK-based network.

 ???+ function "**generateProposal** (api, call, origin)"